Making a colourful pom pom wreath has been on my to do list for a number of years now – and I’m happy to share the how-to with you.

 glue gun and glue sticks

-Start by selecting the size of wreath that you would like to make.
-I chose a 14″ green foam floral wreath form.
+Start by selecting the size of the wreath that you would like to make.
+I chose a 14" green foam floral wreath form.
 I liked the weight and density of the form.
 You want something sturdy that will stand up to the door being opened and closed and the weather.

 Next, select your yarn.
-I used my colourful yarn as the jumping off point.
-I decided to also use a white and bright green.
-If you are going for colourful, I would suggest thinking of holiday colours like pinks and blues and greens – bright colours.
+I used my colourful yarn as the jumping-off point.
+I decided to also use white and bright green.
+If you are going for colourful, I would suggest thinking of holiday colours like pink and blue and green - bright colours.
 White is a good base to have as your third colour.

-To make the pom poms, start by cutting 15, 5 inch strips of yarn, these will be the pieces you use to tie up the pom poms.
+To make the pom poms, start by cutting 15, 4-inch strips of yarn, these will be the pieces you use to tie up the pom poms.
 Keep them in a pile close at hand.

 You will need about 30 pom poms in each colour.
 I know that sounds like a lot.
 You’ll get into a rhythm and be done in no time…okay I worked on mine off and on over a couple of days.
 Maybe about 60 minutes total?